yaakovsm/pakalspot-application/Frontend/README.md

 ## 🚀 Core Features

-- **Interactive Maps**: Explore spots with MapLibre GL integration and Israel focus
+- **Interactive Maps**: Explore spots with Google Maps integration and Israel focus
 - **Spot Discovery**: Browse, search, and filter spots by type, distance, and region
 - **User Authentication**: JWT-based login and registration
 - **Favorites System**: Save and manage your favorite Israeli spots